ghackenberg/csharp-maui-aspnet-sample/Guides/1_Fork/README.md

 ## ``Step 2.3`` - Visit forked repository

 After finishing the forking process, you should see a copy of the original GitHub repository under your own account and username.
+On the main page of your repository fork, you find the name your fork as well as a link to the original repository under the fork name.
+Furthermore, the main page shows you whether your fork is up-to-date, ahead, or behind with respect to the original repository.
+Immediately after forking, your repository fork should be up-to-date, but that will change while software development progresses.

 ![GitHub Repository Fork](./GitHub_Repository_Fork.png)